Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Checklist: Documenting the damage

 The easiest way to document the damage in detail is with photos.

-- Take full scene photos that show what happened, where your car was parked and the surroundings.
+- Get the whole picture.
+Take full scene photos to show what happened, where your car was parked and the surroundings.

-- Take close-ups to show specific damage.
-You don’t need to take a separate picture of each dent, but should make sure that all damage is clearly shown in the photos.
+- Move to details.
+Take close-ups to show specific damage.
+You don’t need to take a separate picture of each dent, but you should make sure that all damage is clearly shown in the photos.

-- Where necessary, you might want to label the photos with information such as “driver side door” to make them clearer.
+- Label where necessary.
+You might want to label the photos with information such as “driver side door” to make them clearer.